-According to Statista, the fashion ecommerce industry composed about 21% of the overall ecommerce industry in 2023.
-This has been spurred by several trends, like growing globalization, rapidly evolving innovation, and changes in consumer spending habits driven by factors like COVID-19 (among many others).
+According to Statista, the fashion ecommerce industry comprised about 21% of the overall ecommerce industry in 2023.
+This has been spurred by several trends, like growing globalization, rapidly evolving innovation, and changes in consumer spending habits.

-So what can ecommerce fashion retailers expect?
-And for those looking to break into the space: what considerations should you keep in mind as you develop your product line, business model, and marketing plan?
+So, what can fashion retailers expect in terms of future opportunities and challenges?
+And for newcomers, what should you consider when developing your product line, business model, and marketing strategy?

-Let’s take a look at some of the top trends we predict for the fashion ecommerce industry in 2024.
+Let’s take a look at some of the top trends predicted for the fashion ecommerce industry in 2024.

 1. More eyes are on sustainability